What is an Elopement Anyway?

 Let’s be honest, with the rate of inflation, everything is much more expensive than even a year ago.
 How nice would it be if that pricey honeymoon you booked for the Maldives could double as your wedding location too?
 It doesn’t mean your friends and family can’t come.
 It just means they come with you!
 You could all treat it like a once-in-a-lifetime vacation spending quality time with each of your loved ones and not have to worry about seating charts or mailing hundreds of invitations.
 Doesn’t that sound great??

-I hate to bring it up but, remember 2020?
-The pandemic made a lot of people realize that maybe having a big wedding wasn’t totally necessary.
-I watched many of my own Covid couples breathe a sigh of relief that morning, making statements like “I’m kind of glad there aren’t more people here.
+I hate to bring it up but, the pandemic made a lot of people realize that having a big wedding wasn’t all that necessary.
+I watched many of my own Covid couples breathe a sigh of relief that morning, saying things like “I’m kind of glad there aren’t more people here.
 I think I’d feel really overwhelmed right now”.

-That season was pivotal for my business.
-As lame as it was to watch my couples go through it, those small, intimate wedding celebrations ended up being my favorite ones ever.
-I watched them get to talk and hang out with each of their guests and have a blast the entire time because they were never being stretched too thin.
-One of the best receptions took place in a beautifully-decorated garage!
+As lame as it was to watch my couples go through covid, those small, intimate wedding celebrations ended up being my favorite ones, ever.
+I watched them get to talk to and hang out with each guest and have a blast the entire time because they were never getting stretched too thin.
+One of the best receptions took place in a beautifully-decorated 2-car garage!
 It was a BLAST!!!

 Basically,

-Eloping doesn’t necessarily mean having a courthouse wedding, or running away to Vegas, or have to be a secret, or mean you’re defying all of your relatives and ancestors…
+Eloping doesn’t mean having a courthouse wedding, or running away from family, or have to be a secret, or mean you’re defying all of your relatives and ancestors…

 It’s simply a you-do-you thing.